femtomc/jaxmax/docs/index.md

 Kernels are Mojo structures that are decorated with `@compiler.register`, and they contain a method called `execute` which contains the execution semantics of the kernel.

-To expose the kernel as a MAX operation, the kernel needs to be placed into a Mojo package -- meaning we need an `kernels/__init__.mojo`:
+To expose the kernel as a MAX operation, the kernel needs to be placed into a Mojo package -- meaning we need a `kernels/__init__.mojo`:

 ```mojo title="kernels/__init__.mojo"
 from .add_one import *